xamantra/momentum/docs/basics.md

 !> Head to boilerplate section if you want to see  [how blank model looks like](/quick-start?id=boilerplate-code)

 ## Writing Controller
-The logic of your momentum app resides in controllers.
-You write all your functions here.
+The logic of momentum app resides in controllers.
+You write all the functions here.
 This is also the place where you can call `model.update(...)`.
 ```dart
 import 'package:momentum/momentum.dart';